gonzalo-bulnes/simple_token_authentication/README.md

 ### Executable documentation

 The Cucumber scenarii describe how to setup demonstration applications for different use cases.
-While you can read the `rake` output, you may prefer to read it in HTML format:
+While you can read the `rake` output, you may prefer to read it in HTML format: see `doc/features.html`.
+The file is generated automatically by Cucumber, if necessary, you can update it by yourself:

 ```bash
 cd simple_token_authentication